-The Saatva Mattress comes with a 15-year, non-prorated warranty.
+The Saatva Mattress comes with a 1lifetime warranty.
 For the first two years of the warranty period, Saatva will replace mattresses it finds to have qualifying defects.
-Between years 3 and 15, Saatva will repair and re-cover the mattress, and the customer will be responsible for a $99 transportation charge each way.
+Beginning in year 3, Saatva will repair and re-cover the mattress, and the customer will be responsible for a $149 transportation charge.

 A “Fairness Replacement Option” is also available as a remedy for defective mattresses.
 This option allows you to keep your original mattress and get a new mattress at a reduced rate.

 This warranty applies to the original purchaser of the mattress.
 The mattress must have been used on a proper foundation and be free of abuse.
 Additional terms and conditions apply.

 Saatva Mattress FAQ

 Saatva mattresses are made in the U.S. The company operates 19 factories and 145 fulfillment centers across the country.
 Roughly 2,500 mattresses are manufactured each week.
 The average Saatva mattress travels fewer than 100 miles between the factory where it’s produced and the buyer’s residence.